 - Featured Technologies: Twitter, Facebook, Tomnod, OpenStreetMap, OSM Tasking Manager, Ushahidi, Kobol Toolbox, TextIt, Crisis Cleanup, FieldPapers, FrontlineSMS, and more!

 The course is delivered entirely online and requires a minimum commitment of 5-7 hours per week.
 The coursework can be done in your own time but we will feature one or two real-time interactions each week, such as live discussions and live expert interviews online.
 These live events will also be recorded and archived for you to watch later.

 Participants can also access all course content for at least 4 months after course completion so the material can be completed and revisited later.

 Participants will be able to…

-- connect relevant development, humanitarian and peacebuilding theories to the technological strategies and tools discussed in the course
+- Connect relevant development and humanitarian approaches to the technological strategies and tools discussed in the course

-- design dynamic and effective strategies for using technology platforms and tools to respond to social challenges
+- Design dynamic and effective strategies for using technology platforms and tools to respond to challenges in the field

 - Develop confidence and critical self-awareness in working with social media, maps, and mobile technologies